odoo/documentation/point_of_sale/overview/setup.rst

 * A computer or tablet with an up-to-date web browser
 * A running SaaS or Odoo instance with the Point of Sale installed
 * A local network set up with DHCP (this is the default setting)
-* An RJ45 Ethernet Cable or a Linux compatible USB Wi-Fi adapter
 * An Epson USB TM-T20 Printer or another ESC/POS compatible printer (officially supported printers are listed at the `POS Hardware page
   <https://www.odoo.com/page/pos-ipad-android-hardware>`_)
 * A Honeywell Eclipse USB Barcode Scanner or another compatible scanner
 * An Epson compatible cash drawer
+* An RJ45 Ethernet Cable (optional, Wi-Fi is built in)

 Step By Step Setup Guide
 ------------------------